This page is for advertising vacant student positions, non-student temporary positions, and permanent positions with Atkins Library.

 ONLY ELECTRONIC APPLICATIONS WILL BE ACCEPTED: https://jobs.uncc.edu/ (Search Faculty Vacancies - Position #002154) or use the direct link https://jobs.uncc.edu/hr/postings/.

 The following Application Materials must be attached to your electronic submission:

 - Names (including titles and company/institutions), addresses, phone numbers, and email addresses of at least 3 professional references.
 The Search Committee will not contact references before verifying permission with the candidate.

-Anticipated start date is April 1, 2022.
+The review of applications will begin 05/03/2022.
+Anticipated start date is 07/18/2022.
 Appointment requires successful completion of background check.

-For additional information about The University of North Carolina at Charlotte, please visit our website: http://www.uncc.edu.
+For additional information about The University of North Carolina at Charlotte, please visit our Web site: http://www.uncc.edu.